-A filter with an efficiency of ISO 25 (ISO 29463-1) shall be placed in the loop to ensure high quality air is entering in the measurement area.
-If a non-recirculating rig is used the inlet air should instead be prefiltered with an efficiency of ISO 25.
+A filter with an efficiency of ISO 25 E (ISO 29463-1) shall be placed in the loop to ensure high quality air is entering in the measurement area.
+If a non-recirculating rig is used the inlet air should instead be prefiltered with an efficiency of ISO 25 E.

-Depending on numerus external factors such as the ambient relative humidity of the test lab etc. additional equipment might need to installed in the test rig in order to adjust the conditions of the test air to within specification as described in section Error!
-Reference source not found..
+Depending on numerus external factors such as the ambient relative humidity of the test lab etc. additional equipment might need to be installed in the test rig in order to adjust the conditions of the test air to within specification as described in 8.1